 We had so much fun making this.
 This is so simple to do, and it doesn’t hurt if one should get into a pirate duel.

 - Self-Adhesive Foam board.
 Two large sheets in any color you would like.
 If you use foam board without the peel and stick adhesive, use foam glue to hold each section together.

 Download the sword and sheath pattern HERE.
-Trace the dagger/sword pattern 4 times on two of the foam board sheets.
+Trace the dagger/sword pattern 4 times on two foam board sheets.
 Cut out your pattern pieces.

 BUT WAIT…what will you put your knife in?
-All good pirates need a way to carry their knife and what better way to do that than with a sheath.
+All good pirates need a way to carry their knives and what better way to do that than with a sheath.

 - One piece of foam board, any color, without the self-adhesive.

 Trace the sheath pattern twice onto the third sheet of foam board.
 Be sure to knot it at the very beginning and end.

 So if this activity made your Swashbuckle hollar for MORE, rest assured there are more pirate-themed activities, crafts, and learning games inside this affordable ebook.

 **The steps in greater detail, along with the patterns and diagrams for this craft project, can be found in the pages of the ebook.

 The ABCs of BookJumping: The Best of Jump Into a Book contains over 150 book reviews, unique book-inspired activities and recipes, book pilgrimages, facts about classic book authors that we all know and love, and many, many reasons to spend countless hours “unplugged” and reading as a family.